 “Every child is precious,” he says.
 “We can’t solve this problem overnight, but by just saving one child, we can give them back the life that God intended for them.”

-As for the tiny brother and sister Ballard “purchased” in Haiti last February, the children’s parents couldn’t be located or identified.
-Ballard, who bonded with the siblings during the sting, couldn’t bear to leave them behind, so he and his wife are in the process of adopting them.
+As for the tiny brother and sister Ballard “purchased” in Haiti in February 2014, the children’s parents couldn’t be located or identified.
+Ballard, who bonded with the siblings during the sting, couldn’t bear to leave them behind, so he and his wife spent four years going through the process to adopt them.
+They were finally able to bring the children home in the summer of 2018 and have been sealed in the temple as a family.

 A Beacon for Change

-To date, Operation Underground Railroad has conducted rescue missions in Haiti, Guatemala, Colombia, the Dominican Republic, Mexico, Nicaragua, Costa Rica, Thailand, and the United States, but according to Ballard, this is just the beginning.
+To date, Operation Underground Railroad has helped to rescue nearly 1,600 children and to convict more than 700 traffickers.
+The organization has conducted rescue missions in several countries, including Haiti, India, Cambodia, Guatemala, Colombia, the Dominican Republic, Mexico, Nicaragua, Costa Rica, Thailand, and the United States.
+But according to Ballard, this is just the beginning.

 “We have been getting requests from governments all over the world,” he says.
 “We have several cases pending, and we never know when we’ll have to jump on a plane.
 It could be tomorrow.
 But my wife doesn’t even complain—she knows this is what we are meant to do.”